colabobio/ebola-predictor/README.md

 ```bash
 python eval.py [-h] [-p P] [-m M]
 ```
-* -p, --predictor: name of the predictor to evaluate (dtree for Decision Tree, nnet for Neural Network)
+* -p, --predictor: name of the predictor to evaluate (lreg for Logistic Regression, dtree for Decision Tree, nnet for Neural Network)
 * -m, --method: evaluation method.
 Must be one from the following: caldis, calplot, report, roc, confusion, misses (default report)